JohnWilder406/TrainingProj/README.md

   - Users can update profile and choose a training plan
   - Users can add workouts from Training Plan to their profile with Start Dates
   - Users can view today's workout and upcoming workouts on Main User page
-  - Users can mark workout complete and page will update accordingly
+  - Users can mark workout complete or missed workout and page will update accordingly
   - Motivational Quote (API) on Main page

  Admin Portal: